Jarrah Forest: Flora

-Jarrah Forest is unique in that it is dominated by two eucalypt species; jarrah and marri (Corymbia calophylla).
-Marri is a prevalent canopy species and the jarrah forest is commonly called jarrah-marri forest.
-Other Eucalypts are present but in much less abundance.
+Jarrah Forest is unique in that it shares the co-dominate Corymbia species marri (Corymbia calophylla).
+Marri, formerly formally known as Eucalyptus calophylla, is a prevalent canopy species and the jarrah forest is commonly called jarrah-marri forest.
+Other eucalypts are present but in much less abundance.
 The Southern Jarrah Forest contains extensive areas of wetland vegetation in the south–east, dominated by paperbarks including the swamp paperbark (Melaleuca rhaphiophylla), and other eucalypts such as the swamp yate (Eucalyptus occidentalis) and the Albany blackbutt (Eucalyptus staeri).

 The eastern forest is largely wandoo woodland, dominated by the canopy species wandoo (Eucalyptus wandoo), and, on breakaways, powderbark (also known as powderbark wandoo) (Eucalyptus accedens).
 Other eucalypts in these eastern areas include York gum (Eucalyptus loxophleba).
 The upland areas are particularly rich in plant life, while the drier inland plateau is less so.
 The wetter valleys with fertile soils contain flooded gum (Eucalyptus rudis), bullich (Eucalyptus megacarpa) and blackbutt (Eucalyptus patens).
 Heath is a common understorey of the jarrah forest in the north and east.

 The smaller trees commonly found in Jarrah Forest include bull banksia (Banksia grandis), sheoak (Allocasuarina fraseriana), snottygobble (Persoonia longifolia) and woody pear (Xylomelum occidentale).
 Rare plants within Jarrah Forest include orchid species Drakaea confluens and Caladenia bryceana, and Baumea reed beds are unique to the forest and adjacent areas.